Josephine Bracken

-Marie Josephine Leopoldine Bracken (October 3, 1876 – March 15, 1902) was the common-law wife of Philippine nationalist José Rizal during his exile in Dapitan in the province of Zamboanga del Norte in the southern Philippines.
-In the early morning hours of December 30, 1896, the day of his execution by firing squad, the couple were married in Fort Santiago, the place of his incarceration, following his reconciliation with the Catholic Church.
-The marriage is disputed by some sectors because no records were found regarding the union, discounting the unusual events of that day, even if it was attested by Bracken herself and the officiating priest.
+Marie Josephine Leopoldine Bracken (August 9, 1876 – March 14, 1902) was the common-law wife of Filipino nationalist José Rizal during his exile in Dapitan.
+Hours before Rizal's execution on December 30, 1896, the couple were allegedly married at Fort Santiago following Rizal's alleged reconciliation with the Catholic Church.
+Some sectors, including Rizal's family, dispute the marriage because no records were found regarding the union, even if it was attested by Bracken herself and the officiating priest.

+Bracken was born in Hong Kong to Irish parents and was adopted by her blind American godfather.
+In 1895, Bracken travelled to Dapitan to accompany her adoptive father who wanted to seek treatment from Rizal, an ophthalmologist who previously practiced in Hong Kong.
+There, Bracken and Rizal began their relationship but were unable to get married due to Rizal's conflict with the Church officials.
+Nonetheless, they cohabited and she gave birth to a premature son who died shortly after birth.

+After Rizal's execution, Bracken supported the Filipino revolutionaries.
+However, the Spanish colonial authorities coerced her to leave the Philippines.
+After returning to Hong Kong, she remarried to a Filipino businessman and had a daughter.
+She died of tuberculosis, aged 25.

 Biography

 Early life

-Bracken was born in Victoria Barracks in Hong Kong on October 3, 1876, to Irish parents James Bracken, a corporal in the British Army, and Elizabeth Jane McBride, who were married on May 3, 1868, in Belfast, Ireland.
+Bracken was born in Victoria Barracks in Hong Kong on August 9, 1876, to Irish parents James Bracken, a corporal in the British Army, and Elizabeth Jane McBride, who were married on May 3, 1868, in Belfast, Ireland.
 After her mother died shortly after childbirth, her father gave her up for adoption.
-She was taken in by her godfather, the American George Taufer, a blind, and fairly well-to-do engineer of the pumping plant of the Hong Kong Fire Department, and his late Portuguese wife.
+She was taken in by her godfather, the American George Taufer, a blind and fairly well-to-do engineer of the pumping plant of the Hong Kong Fire Department, and his late Portuguese wife.
 Taufer later remarried another Portuguese woman from Macau, Francesca Spencer, with whom he had another daughter.

-In 1891, the second Mrs. Taufer died and the two young women managed the Taufer home.
+In 1891, the second Mrs Taufer died, and the two young women managed the Taufer home.

-After on, Taufer decided to remarry again but the new wife turned out to be difficult to deal with for Bracken.
+After that, Taufer decided to remarry again, but the new wife was a challenge for Bracken to deal with.
 She spent two months in the Convent of the Canossian Sisters, where she previously attended early years of school.
-She decided to go back only after Taufer called at the convent's door pleading her to go back home as his third wife turned out to be a bad housekeeper.
-Shortly after a few months, she had trouble again with the third Mrs. Taufer and haunted her out of the house.
+She decided to return only after Taufer called at the convent's door, pleading with her to return home as his third wife was a bad housekeeper.
+Shortly after a few months, she had trouble again with the third Mrs Taufer, who haunted her out of the house.